hmlongco/Factory/README.md

 ## Why do something new?

 [Resolver](https://github.com/hmlongco/Resolver) was my first Dependency Injection system.
-While quite powerful and still in use in many of my applications, it suffers from a few drawbacks.
+This open source project, while quite powerful and still in use in many applications, suffers from a few drawbacks.

 1. Resolver requires pre-registration of all service factories up front.
 2. Resolver uses type inference to dynamically find and return registered services in a container.